-There will be 35 multiple choice questions and each question has four alternative answers marked A, B, C or D. You are to choose the correct answer from the four alternatives.
+In questions 1-30 you must identify the missing part of a pattern or next object in a sequence.
+For each question you are given four possible answers marked A, B, C or D. You are to choose the correct answer from the four alternatives.